-I found a pair of new and unused half leather TDCI/ PUMA Defender heated seats on ebay which I thought would be idea for the cold winter driving in my Defender.
+I found a pair of new and unused half-leather TDCI/ PUMA Defender heated seats on eBay which I thought would be ideal for the cold winter driving in my Defender.

-The seats installed which are a lot lower than the Cobra recliners which I had previously installed.
+The seats installed are a lot lower than the Cobra recliners which I had previously installed.

-The relays and fuse where fitted in the back of the battery box and connected via 30amp cable to the battery and the two switch control wires connected to the relay coils.
+The relays and fuse were fitted in the back of the battery box and connected via a 30amp cable to the battery and the two switch control wires connected to the relay coils.

-The original seats had this connector fitted and I was unable to find a suitable connector to use with this so I replaced the with a pair of Traxxas TRX High Current connectors which I had previously purchased for use on my RC motorbikes [more]
+The original seats had this connector fitted and I was unable to find a suitable connector to use with this so I replaced them with a pair of Traxxas TRX High Current connectors which I had previously purchased for use on my RC motorbikes.

 The photo below shows the Traxxas TRX High-Current Connector male connector fitted to the seat wiring.

 I checked the current draw for each seat and found it to be approx 3.5 amps so the 15 amp fuse on the relays will be ok.
 The standard wiring in the new Land Rover Defenders uses a 20amp fuse for this circuit.
 The wiring diagram below shows the setup for each seat.